1a1a11a/preact-osdi-2020-artifact/simulator/README.md

 ```
 Note that running with all makes / models from the Backblaze dataset will require at least 12-ish minutes.
 A progress bar will show up to show the progress of PREACT.
 At the end of each run, the results (including the plots) are collected in the results folder.

+**Known issue: there might be Python runtime warning that get generated when the simulator is running.
+Those can safely be ignored for this experiment.**

 ## Confirming results reproducibility